nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 Please see the [official Django documentation on `TIME_ZONE`](https://docs.djangoproject.com/en/stable/ref/settings/#time-zone) for more information.

 ### FEEDBACK_BUTTON_ENABLED

 Default: `True`

-If True, a "Submit Feedback" button is added to the New UI sidebar secondary menu, which is used to collect user feedback.
+If set to `True`, a "Submit Feedback" button is added to the New UI sidebar secondary menu, which is used to collect user feedback.